kuroneko/unpickle-rb/README.md

     require 'unpickle'

     fh = File.open('some.pickle')
-    o = unpickle(fh.read)
+    o = Unpickle.loads(fh.read)

-unpickle() will raise Unpickle::UnpickleException if it doesn't support an opcode in the picklestream, or encounters some kind of problem or invalid sequence.
+loads() will raise Unpickle::UnpickleException if it doesn't support an opcode in the picklestream, or encounters some kind of problem or invalid sequence.